riverbed/steelscript-appfwk/docs/managing.rst

 A helpful warning will be presented (unless skipped with the ``--force`` option) as a reminder that this will completely delete the database!
-Though the warning is dire, there are only a few items which will be irretrieveably lost, and there are workarounds for users and devices:
+Though the warning is dire, there are only a few items which will be irretrievably lost, and there are workarounds for users and devices:

     * users